Sanaebadi97/Kotlin-SOLID-Principles/README.md

 The following 5 concepts make up our **SOLID principles:**

-- Single Responsibility (A class should have only one reason to change.)
+- Single Responsibility (A class should have only one reason to change.) :heart_eyes:

 - Open/Closed